yonggqiii/it5100a-notes/src/course_introduction/sections/haskell.md

 0.5
 ghci> 5 ^ 2 `mod` 5
 0
+ghci> 5 `div` 2
+2
 ```

 Note some differences: `^` is exponentiation (just as you would normally
 type in a calculator), and there is no modulo operator.
 There is a
 modulo function called `mod`, and you can apply any binary
 function in an *infix* manner by surrounding the function in backticks.
+Integer
+division is a function `div`.
 The operator precedence rules apply.

 In a functional programming language like Haskell, it should come as no
 surprise that virtually everything is a function.
 Mathematical operators
 are actually just functions!
 In GHCI, we can observe the type of any
-object (functions are objects!) using `:t`, and we can show the type of
+term (terms are sort of like objects in Python; functions are terms!) using `:t`, and we can show the type of
 the function of the `+` operator by issuing `:t (+)` (when writing
-operators as a normal object, surround it in parentheses).
-We can in
+operators as a term in the usual prefix notation, surround it in parentheses).
-fact re-write an infix operator function call as a normal prefix
+We can in fact re-write an infix operator function call as a normal prefix
 function call.
 Note that in Haskell, `f x y z` is essentially
 the same as `f(x, y, z)` in languages like Python.